elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 with a similar number of implementations are substantially more limited than Task Bench.

-Reviewers A and D asked about a depper analysis of the bugs described in lines 197-199.
+Reviewers A and D asked about a deeper analysis of the bugs described in lines 197-199.
 We include a draft of this analysis below and will incorporate it into the final paper.